HandBrake/HandBrake-docs/source/docs/en/latest/cli/cli-guide.markdown

     Subtitles Options ------------------------------------------------------------

       --subtitle-lang-list <string>
-                               Specifiy a comma separated list of subtitle languages you would like to select from the source title.
+                               Specify a comma separated list of subtitle languages you would like to select from the source title.
 By default, the first subtitle matching each language will be added to your